tapebrief

 Kevin McCarthy · Vertical Research Partners

-Questions on the decision to divest coal gasification projects in Asia: what exactly is being divested, whether firm deals exist, expected cash proceeds, and impact on Asia sales.
-Also asked about competitive intensity in rare gases (Krypton, Xenon, Neon) in Asia.
+Details on divestiture of coal gasification projects in Asia: what is being sold, status of deals, cash proceeds, and impact on Asian sales.
+Also inquiry on rare gases (Krypton, Xenon, Neon) competitive intensity in Asia.

 Mike Simpson · Wells Fargo